FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

-FUN FACT: Owen is an avid sailboat racer with 2 Newport to Cabo races (1st place), 2 crossings to Hawaii (2nd and 3rd places) and held a spot in the pro Farr40 fleet North American circuit.
+FUN FACT: Owen is an avid sailboat racer with two Newport to Cabo races (1st place), two crossings to Hawaii (2nd and 3rd places) and held a spot in the pro Farr40 fleet North American circuit.

-BIO: Hailing from Nova Scotia, Canada, Owen moved to Bellingham in 2009.
-He lives aboard his 44’ sailboat with his wife, baby daughter and 2 dogs.
-With a passion for cruising. they moved to Southern California for 2 years aboard their Catalina 36' and returned to Bellingham with their current boat, delivering it all the way from Mazatlan, Mexico.
-Owen holds his USCG OUPV Captain’s license & enjoys the surroundings of the San Juan Islands.
+BIO: Hailing from Nova Scotia, Owen moved to Bellingham in 2009.
+He lives aboard his 44’ sailboat with his wife, daughter and dogs.
+With a passion for cruising. they moved to California for 2 years aboard their Catalina 36' and returned to Bellingham with their current boat, delivering it all the way from Mexico.
+Owen holds his USCG OUPV Captain’s license and enjoys the surroundings of the San Juans.

 FUN FACT: Will has visited Tasmania on a research vessel.

-BIO: Will's maritime background is in operations level engineering on large commercial vessels of varying sizes and configurations.
-He was born and raised in Bellingham and is very excited to be part of the NW service team.
-He has recently begun obtaining his ABYC credentials and holds a USCG 3rd assistant engineers license of unlimited horsepower.
+BIO: Will's maritime background is in operations-level engineering on large commercial vessels of varying sizes and configurations.
+He was born and raised in Bellingham and is very excited to be part of the NWE service team.
+He has his ABYC credentials and holds a USCG 3rd assistant engineers license of unlimited horsepower.

-FUN FACT: I use to climb and top scary trees for a living.
+FUN FACT: He used to climb and top scary trees for a living.

-BIO: Grew up in Nahcotta, WA. at the age of 19 I joined the military, where I learned to fix generators, and served 2.5 years in Germany got out of the military and worked, married, lived and learned for another 5.5 years in Germany.
-Lived in Whatcom county since 1995.
-Worked at NW Explorations since August, 2005.
+BIO: David grew up in Nahcotta, WA. and at the age of 19 he joined the military, where he learned to fix generators and served 2.5 years in Germany.
+He got out of the military, worked, married, lived and learned for another 5.5 years in Germany and has lived in Whatcom county since 1995, starting at NWE in 2005.

 FUN FACT: Prior to 2014, Meghan had never tried coffee or crab.
 Now that she thoroughly enjoys both regularly, she wonders what else she has been missing out on and welcomes any suggestions.

 BIO: Originally from Michigan, Meghan moved to Portland, Oregon on a whim in 2010.
 After a series of memorable (mis)adventures there, she made her way to beautiful Bellingham in 2015.
-She loves working at NW Explorations and exploring the surrounding seas, trees and mountains with her husband and their bear/dog mix Tuco.
+She loves exploring the surrounding seas, trees and mountains with her husband and their bear/dogs Tuco and Kuma.

 FUN FACT: I am a fourth generation, life-long Whatcom County resident.

-BIO: I have two grown children ages 23 and 18.
+BIO: I have two grown children.
 I grew up in the boating world and focused on fishing and rigging for 8 + years.
 After retiring from being a heavy equipment operator, I decided to join NWE as a tech to stay in the marine industry, which I love.
-I enjoy coaching youth sports, boating and taking long road trips to nowhere. :)
+I enjoy coaching youth sports, boating and taking long road trips to nowhere.